openstack/neutron-specs/specs/template.rst

 A detailed description of the problem:

-* For a new feature this should be use cases.
-Ensure you are clear about the actors in each use case: End User vs Deployer
+* For a new feature this should be a list of use cases.
+Ensure that you are clear about the actors in each use case: End User vs Deployer.
+Ensure that you identify which area of the core is being affected; for something completely new, it should be clear why you are considering it being part of the core.

 * For a major reworking of something existing it would describe the problems in that feature that are being addressed.